 The most common target against investment managers is payment infiltration, he says.
 This is “often the most impactful, with many successful attacks taking place that have resulted in significant losses”.

-An attack targeting the Norwegian Investment Fund for Developing Countries (Norfund) last year saw hackers divert $10 million destined for Cambodia to an account of the same name in Mexico.
+An attack targeting the Norwegian Investment Fund for Developing Countries (Norfund) in 2020 saw hackers divert $10 million destined for Cambodia to an account of the same name in Mexico.
 The fraudsters had spent months inside the fund’s networks after an “advanced data breach”, allowing them to monitor emails and patiently gather information.
 The theft took place in March but wasn’t noticed till April.

 Olaug Svara, chair of the board of directors at Norfund, said in a statement that the wealth fund would introduce further measures and “strengthen routines” to prevent it happening again.